jtarchie/github-pullrequest-resource/README.md

 If the config value `pullrequest.id` is set to `new`, a new pull request will be created.
 It will be against the repo specified by the source configuration's `repo` attribute.
 The branch at HEAD will be used as the pull-request head, and `master` (or `pullrequest.merge_into`, if set in git config) will be used as the base.
 You can set the title and body of the PR using `pullrequest.title` and `pullrequest.body` config values as well.

+The local git repository must have a remote which is on github.
+If the correct remote is `origin`, no changes need to be made.
+If it's something else, set `pullrequest.remote` to the relevant origin name.
+Cross-repo pull requests are supported - if the local repo's remote is `git@github.com:user-a/foo.git` and `source.repo` is `user-b/foo`, the correct pull request will be made.

+When creating a pull request, `git push` is *not* executed, so if you have updated the code in a previous task, you will need a `put` step to update GitHub first.

 ## Example pipeline

 Please see this repo's [pipeline](https://github.com/jtarchie/pullrequest-resource/blob/master/.concourse.yml) for a perfect example.